-A replacement ID card may be obtained by students from the Office of the Registrar during normal office hours (Monday through Friday).
-Students will be escorted to the Office of the Registrar to replace their ID.
+A replacement ID card cost \$10 USD and should be purchased on Cashnet.
+The receipt should be sent to registrarbookings@auamed.net to arrange collection of newly printed ID.
 On weekends students without an ID will be issued a temporary ID card by Security to be returned to Security when leaving the campus.
 Students must present a valid government issued ID card to obtain a temporary ID.
-If the temporary ID is not returned when leaving campus or is lost, a US\$25 charge will be applied to the student account.
+If the temporary ID is not returned when leaving campus or is lost, a \$25 USD charge will be applied to the student account.